Multiset Combinatorial Gray Codes with Application to Proximity Sensor Networks: Color Coding Gain

 Note that we can configure the system parameter $m$ for the reduction factor at the cost of larger detection range of a sensor, as a kind of implementation tradeoff.
 For $m > 1$, one can also consider as a sensing collaboration or cooperative localization, which employs a larger detection range but could offer the reduction factor to the number of transmitted bits per node.

 In what follows, we will provide some experimental results.
 We first consider the 1D cases.
-Table~\ref{tab:K_M(m)-234} lists the minimum number of colors needed for $\mathcal{G}_M$, $M=50,200,1000,10000$, with square block size $m=2,3,4$, which can be obtained directly by Table~\ref{tab:M_m(k)-bounds} and Corollary~\ref{corol:Mcycle-m=23}.
+Table~\ref{tab:K_M(m)-234} lists the minimum number of colors needed for $\mathcal{G}_M$, $M=10,100,1000,10000$, with square block size $m=2,3,4$, which can be obtained directly by Table~\ref{tab:M_m(k)-bounds} and Corollary~\ref{corol:Mcycle-m=23}.

-Then, we can get the upper bounds of the color coding gains, given in Eqn.~\eqref{eq:gain-PMC}, for the 2D grid $\mathcal{G}_{M,N}$ cases with sizes $M,N\in\{50,200, 1000, 10000\}$ and the detection blocks $m\times n$ with $2\leq m,n\leq 4$.
-For example, $K_{10000,200}(4,3)\leq K_{10000}(4)\times K_{200}(3)=21\times 10$, so $\mathcal{R}_{10000,200}(4,3)$ is upper-bounded by
+Then, we can get the upper bounds of the color coding gains, given in Eqn.~\eqref{eq:gain-PMC}, for the 2D grid $\mathcal{G}_{M_1,M_2}$ cases with sizes $M_1,M_2\in\{10,100, 1000, 10000\}$ and the detection blocks $m_1\times m_2$ with $2\leq m_1,m_2\leq 4$.
+For example, $K_{10000,100}(4,3)\leq K_{10000}(4)\times K_{100}(3)=21\times 8$, so $\mathcal{R}_{10000,100}(4,3)$ is upper-bounded by

-See Table~\ref{tab:K_MN(43)} for the color coding gain for each case with $m=4, n=3$.
+See Table~\ref{tab:K_MN(43)} for the color coding gain for each case with $m_1=4, m_2=3$.

-Table~\ref{tab:R_M_N(m,m)-234} lists the color coding gain based on the product multiset code for each case with $2\leq m=n\leq 4$.
-One can see that the values will slowly approach to $1/m$ as $M$ or $N$ goes to infinity.
+Table~\ref{tab:R_M_N(m,m)-234} lists the color coding gain based on the product multiset code for each case with $2\leq m=m_1=m_2\leq 4$.
+One can see that the values will slowly converge to $1/m$ as $M_1$ or $M_2$ goes to infinity.